Blog

 In many cases, this does not pose an immediate problem as power outages are often short-lived.
 Yet in the Hudson Valley, where areas are susceptible to large storms which can knock out power for days at a time, this is a constant worry.

-How To Avoid Losing Water During A Storm
+How to Avoid Losing Water During A Storm

 One of the best ways to avoid losing water supply during a power outage is to install a backup generator in your Hudson Valley home to supply power to essential appliances.
 The size and scope of your backup generator system will depend on how elaborate a system it needs to maintain.
 If you only need to provide power to a sump pump a smaller, gasoline-powered pump should suffice.
 However the more fixtures and appliances you add to the load like lights, well pump, furnace, refrigerator etc the larger the backup generator will have to be.